qubic/live-websocket/README.md

 ## Setup and Usage
 1. Include the necessary HTML elements in your page
-2. Initialize the `MovingText` class with initial text
+2. Initialize the `moving-text` class with initial text
 3. Call the `update` and `draw` methods in your animation loop

 ## Dependencies